openforis/sepal-doc/docs/source/cli/gdrive.rst

     $ drive init

 Copy the URL that is displayed in the terminal and paste it into your browser.
-Log in to your Google account and "trust the connection" by selecting the "allow" button.
+Log in to your Google account and "trust the connection" by selecting the **Allow** button.
 An authorization code will be displayed; copy and paste it into the SEPAL terminal.
 You are now ready to use the :code:`Drive` CLI tool.

 .. note::